 The solution should be a yellow-green colour with a bloom of bronze bubbles on top.
 If this does not happen, check that the pH is still between 9 and 10 and add another 2g of dithionite keep the vat warm and wait for another hour.

 7. Warm the fibre in water at a similar temperature to the woad vat.
 Wearing rubber gloves, squeeze the fibre while still in the soak water, keep it squeezed (compression helps to keep the air out) as you let the excess drip over the soak water.

 Lower the fibre into the dye vat and then release.
 Leave for 10 min.

 Back to Top

 8. Remove fabric and expose to the air for 15 min.
 Rinse, dipping the fabric for 1 min and expose for 15 min.

 Repeat a few times.
-Leave to air overnight, or for 48 hours.
+Leave to air for a couple of hours.
 Rinse well.